Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: QUVIK mission overview

-The potential angular resolution of GALI was simulated with the MEGAlib tool \citep{zoglauer2006}, comparing two detector configurations; one with 9 layers and 362 scintillators, and another with $2\times5$ layers and 406 scintillators.
-We simulated GRBs with a constant photon flux of 5 ph\, s$^{-1}$\, cm$^{-2}$ in the 10--1000 keV band, along with the expected sky background, considering burst durations of 1, 5, 10, 20, and 40 s.
+The potential angular resolution of GALI was simulated with the MEGAlib tool \citep{zoglauer2006}, comparing two detector configurations; one with 9 layers and 362 scintillators, and another with a $2\times5$-layer configuration and 406 scintillators.
+The first configuration corresponds to the $12.5 \times 12.5 \times 12.5 \, \text{cm}^3$ prototype shown in Fig. \ref{fig:GALI_EM} and the second one, occupying a volume of $25\times12.5\times7 \, \text{cm}^3$, to the model in the current design of the satellite shown in Fig. \ref{fig:QUVIK_spacecraft}.
+We assume that the effective area of the detector is zero for the half of the sky blocked by the satellite.
+Since part of the field of view is also blocked by the Earth, the visible area of the sky is reduced to $\sim 1.6 \pi$ sr. For the rest of the sky, the effective area of the 9-layer configuration ranges from 56-107 cm$^2$ with an average of 90 cm$^2$.
+The $2\times5$-layer detector is less uniform, but overall more sensitive, with an effective area of 39-152 cm$^2$ and an average of 100 cm$^2$.
+We simulated 120\, 000 bursts in random positions using generic GRB spectra assuming a Band function with a constant photon flux of 5 ph\, s$^{-1}$\, cm$^{-2}$ in the 10--1000 keV band \citep[see][]{rahin2020}.
+The mean energy in this band is 87 keV, which results in a conversion from photon flux to energy flux of 1 ph\,s$^{-1}$\, cm$^{-2}$ to $1.39\times10^{-7}$ erg\, s$^{-1}$\, cm$^{-2}$.
+The bursts were simulated along with the expected sky background considering burst durations of 1, 5, 10, 20, and 40 s.
 The GRB direction was then estimated by comparing the distribution of detected photons on the scintillators to a calibration-based sky map prepared in advance.
-120\, 000 bursts were simulated in random positions, and the accuracy statistics are presented in Table \ref{table:GALI}.
+The accuracy statistics are presented in Table \ref{table:GALI}.
+We estimate that GALI will detect around 80 GRBs per year of which $\sim$12 will be short ones.
+For around 10 GRBs per year, we expect to achieve a better than 1-degree localisation.